adil22jaleel/ERA_V1_Learning/s5_assignment/README.md

 Loading the data: The notebook uses the get_data_loaders function from utils.py to load the MNIST dataset and create data loaders for training and testing.

 Defining the model, loss function, and optimizer: The notebook defines the MNISTNet model using the MNISTNet class from model.py.
-It also specifies the loss function Negative Loss Likelihood(nn.nll) and the optimizer (optim.SGD).
+It also specifies the loss function Negative Loss Likelihood and the optimizer (optim.SGD).

 Training loop: The notebook contains a training loop that iterates over the data batches and performs forward and backward passes to train the model.
 It uses the train function defined in the notebook to handle the training process.